Siġġiewi: History

 Several buildings in Siġġiewi date back to knight Hospitaller rule, including the Armoury.
-Siġġiewi itself reflects these new concerns.
-Its growth may have been at the expense of neighboring hamlets.
-But market agglomeration around Siġġiewi, a promontory that stands between two important valleys and is therefore defensible, also encouraged geo-demographic changes.
+Siġġiewi's growth likely came at the expense of neighboring hamlets.
+Market agglomeration around Siġġiewi, a promontory that stands between two important valleys and is therefore defensible, also encouraged geo-demographic changes.

 On 30 December 1797, after a formal request by Don Salvatore Curso, on behalf of his parishioners, Grand Master Ferdinand von Hompesch instituted the village as a city, naming it after himself as "Città Ferdinand".